 Email ACT MP David Seymour David.Seymour@parliament.govt.nz

-Reasons to demand the removal of Iwi Participation Agreements from the Resource Legislation Amendment Bill:
+Reasons to demand the removal of Iwi Participation Agreements from the Resource Legislation Amendment Bill before it is too late:

-- The iwi clauses would virtually entrench co-governance and partnership obligations with some Maori into local government, creating an under-the-radar constitutional change.
+- The iwi clauses will virtually entrench co-governance and partnership obligations with some Maori into local government, creating an under-the-radar constitutional change.

 - These sections contravene basic principles of the rule of law, they conflict with our basic democratic principles, and they are inherently racist.